News from the Product Desk: Significant changes to progress and work estimates

 Remaining work cannot be higher than Work.
 However, since it was possible in earlier versions to enter a higher value, one of two things will happen on migration to the corresponding version:

-If % Complete was also missing, the new value for Remaining work will the same as Work, which means % Complete will be set to 0%.
+If % Complete was also missing, the new value for Remaining work will be the same as Work, which means % Complete will be set to 0%.

 Field Previous values Updated values